oVirt/ovirt-site/source/uncategorized/draftdownload.html.md

 If you are absolutely new to oVirt, try our [ Live version](OVirt_Live) where you can test-drive oVirt on CentOS without installing it on your machine.

-If you have some knowledge of installing packages on Linux, you should install our All-in-One solution using the [ Quick Start](#Quick_Start_Guide) instructions below.
+If you have some knowledge of installing packages on Linux, you can install our [ All-in-One solution](#oVirt_All-in-One).

-Experienced users can also compile from source, using the guides on [ the oVirt engine](Building oVirt engine) and [ oVirt Node](Node Building).
+Experienced users can also compile from source, using the guides for the [ oVirt engine](Building oVirt engine) and [ oVirt Node](Node Building).

 </div>
 <div class="span6 pad-left-small pad-right">